pavben/WebIRC/README.md

 ![](http://img405.imageshack.us/img405/6546/y22g.png)

 ## Status
 Early stage development.
-It's NOT ready, it's not stable, and many of the basic features are not yet implemented.
+Only the very basic features are in.

 ## Setting it up